Photo Caption & Contact Email

 A guard remained at the bridge while the main party retreated to Robehomme.
 While there were no enemy soldiers in the hamlet, the soldiers encountered German patrols attempting to infiltrate the area.
 A firefight ensued, during which the Company took several casualties before the enemy party retreated.
 The paratroopers then established an observation post in the church spire, which provided an excellent view of a road from Port de Vacaville to Varraville.

-B Company remained in Robehomme throughout the following before moving off toward the Le Mesnil crossroads at 2330 hours June 7.
+B Company remained in Robehomme throughout the day before moving off toward the Le Mesnil crossroads at 2330 hours June 7.
 By that time, its numbers had increased to 150 “all ranks” as stragglers joined their comrades.
 The men arrived at their objective at 0330 hours June 8, bolstering the battalion’s strength.
 During the day, 1 CPB managed to neutralize a group of German soldiers firing at their positions from several nearby structures.
 Personnel also repelled a second attack on their location later in the day.

 By June 9, the situation stabilized, the paratroopers enduring only nuisance fire from several snipers.
 The majority of the men had the first opportunity to rest since landing in France.
 Throughout the following week, the battalion held its positions at Le Mesnil.
 While German artillery, mortar and machine gun fire struck the area and enemy ground units made several attempts to launch a major counterattack, supporting Allied artillery fire dispersed each effort.